Ln1r/MusicShop_Godot/ReadMe.md

 Lighting, hitboxes and movement coding completed and executed in Godot.

 As one gets into a certain region of each instrument an audio would play for that corresponding instrument.

+Read GroupM.pdf for step by step build process